mecid/mecid.github.io/_posts/2020-12-02-focus-management-in-swiftui.md

 In this example, we use the *isFocused* environment value to understand whenever our parent *ZStack* is focused.
 The view itself doesn't have to be focusable because this environment value checks if the view is within the focused view.

 > SwiftUI uses environment to pass system-wide and application-related information.
-You can also populate environment with your custom objects.
 To learn more about environment, take a look at my ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/) post.

 #### Focus on watchOS and tvOS
 We already talked about the APIs available on most Apple platforms, but there is much more new stuff.
 There is a bunch of new APIs that we can use only on watchOS and tvOS.
 For example, we can define focus entry points for our views on watchOS and tvOS.
 Assume that you are working on the login screen.
 You want to focus on text fields as soon as the view appears.
 Let's take a look at how we can achieve this behavior with SwiftUI.